P53

 p53, also known as tumor protein p53, TP53, cellular tumor antigen p53 (UniProt name), or transformation-related protein 53 (TRP53) is a regulatory transcription factor protein that is often mutated in human cancers.
 The p53 proteins (originally thought to be, and often spoken of as, a single protein) are crucial in vertebrates, where they prevent cancer formation.
 As such, p53 has been described as "the guardian of the genome" because of its role in conserving stability by preventing genome mutation.
 Hence TP53 is classified as a tumor suppressor gene.

-The TP53 gene is the most frequently mutated gene (>50%) in human cancer, indicating that the TP53 gene plays a crucial role in preventing cancer formation.
+The TP53 gene is inactivated in a majority (>50%) of human cancer cases.
+This can be caused by any various factors, including mutations in the gene, epigenetic events, or interactions with other proteins.
+This association indicates that the TP53 gene plays a crucial role in preventing cancer formation.
 TP53 gene encodes proteins that bind to DNA and regulate gene expression to prevent mutations of the genome.
 In addition to the full-length protein, the human TP53 gene encodes at least 12 protein isoforms.

+Comparative genomic studies found pathogenic mutations absent in some Neanderthal populations, while modern humans exhibit an expansion of over 1,000 mutated variations.
+Evidence suggests that the vast majority of these protein-coding variants arose very recently in human history, specifically concentrated within a window of 5,000 to 10,000 years ago.